duembeg/gsat/README.md

 gsat
 ====

-gsat is a cross-platform GCODE debug/step and alignment tool for Grbl like GCODE interpreter. with features similar to software debugger.
+gsat is a cross-platform GCODE debug/step and alignment tool for tinyG and Grbl like GCODE interpreter. with features similar to software debugger.
 For example usage of breakpoints, change program counter (position), stop and inspection/modification of machine variables, step, run.

 use case: The GCODE file is a drill program for a PCB, gsat will make it possible to set-up a break point right before the tool plunge.
 At this point with the jogging controls it is possible